 I am grateful for the friends and family I have because they love and accept me for who I am.
 They do their best to understand me and the things I do with concern but not judgment.

 Step four: Write down why this makes you happy.
 Why?
-Again, you must have understanding of why what you are grateful for makes you happy.
+Again, you must have an understanding of why what you are grateful for makes you happy.
 If you find that it doesn’t really make you happy then you must dig deeper to understand why.
 The story of Mitch and how he came to learn gratitude may help you discover a new insight into yourself.

 Once you are able to do this step, it would look like the following: